Latin Name: Prunus virginiana

-Ideal sowing time: Non-pretreated seed in outdoors in July (will germinate the following spring) or stratified seed in spring.
+Ideal sowing time: Non-pretreated seed outdoors in July (will germinate the following spring) or stratified seed in spring.

 Sowing instructions: Outdoor seedbed - Sow 2 cm deep and 50 seeds/meter; Greenhouse - sow 3 seeds per cell 1 cm deep.

 Growing conditions: Choke cherry will thrive under just about every condition imaginable, except for heavy shade.

-'Midnight' choke cherry is an excellent seed strain for field and farmstead shelterbelts, intercropping, reclamation and wildlife habitat plantings.
-All plants produce fruit which can be used for berry harvest.
-Fruit is astringent but edible and makes excellent juice, syrup or jelly.
+'Midnight' choke cherry is an excellent seed strain for field and farmstead shelterbelts, intercropping, reclamation, and wildlife habitat plantings.
+All plants produce fruit that can be used for berry harvest.
+The fruit is astringent but edible and makes excellent juice, syrup, or jelly.